 If you charge a 50% commission to this same client, you would want to add a markup of 100%.

-If you have any questions regarding the markup calculations, feel free to reach out to Customer Support.
+If you have any questions regarding markup, calculations, or whether your subscription includes access to PPC markup, feel free to reach out to Customer Support.